bjorngylling/bjorngylling.com/_posts/2011-04-13-postgres-listen-notify-with-node-js.markdown

 Postgres to get this to work.
 We need to set up a trigger to fire this newly created function when a insert-query is performed on our table.
 {% highlight sql %}
-CREATE TRIGGER watched_table_trigger AFTER INSERT ON bar FOR EACH ROW EXECUTE PROCEDURE notify_trigger();
+CREATE TRIGGER watched_table_trigger AFTER INSERT ON foo FOR EACH ROW EXECUTE PROCEDURE notify_trigger();
 {% endhighlight %}